 Mullet season is something of a long-standing tradition among East Enders who hunt the silver-speckled schools of fish (Bermuda’s answer to the rockeye salmon) with fanatical zeal, mainly in pursuit of spawning females with fat and precious roe.
 Red (Allan Neasham) is just along for the ride, but Lamb and Sweet Pea (Winston Foggo) are St. David’s Islanders of distinction, each with family trees twisting back 300 years.
-For a half-century, since he first gladly abandoned terra firms at age three with his grandfather Grover and Uncle Gilbert—a parish legend in his own right—Lamb has celebrated this annual ritual religiously.“He looks forward to it so much, he never misses a year,” murmurs Neasham of the taciturn Lamb, 53, today a self-made millionaire property developer of some distinction, but a man still so rooted in the blunt honesty of his beloved St. David’s that fellow parishioners have begged him for years to run for Parliament.
+For a half-century, since he first gladly abandoned terra firms at age three with his grandfather Grover and Uncle Gilbert—a community legend in his own right—Lamb has celebrated this annual ritual religiously.“He looks forward to it so much, he never misses a year,” murmurs Neasham of the taciturn Lamb, 53, today a self-made millionaire property developer of some distinction, but a man still so rooted in the blunt honesty of his beloved community that fellow residents have begged him for years to run for Parliament.
 “He won’t do it,” says Neasham.
 “Allan, can you see me in a top hat and tails?” counters Lamb.
 Instead, he prefers to play grassroots lobbyist and political advisor of sorts, something confirmed by a top former U.S. Navy official once invited to Lamb’s Black Horse Tavern to feast on fish sandwiches and discuss the finer points of a controversial landfill project.
 “Whoever he says gets in (to Parliament) down there, gets in,” confides Neasham.
 “But to tell you the truth, there isn’t anything he likes doing more than going mulleting.
 If you took that away from him, you might as well shoot him.”
 “It’s like a fever,” agrees Lamb.
 “You just can’t wait ’til November comes.”The mullets’ spawning takes place between mid-October and the first week of November, give or take a day or two depending on the phase of the moon.
 But when the secret clarion call goes up, St. David’s stalwarts like Lamb and Foggo pack their vessels as if embarking on a clandestine search for the Grail—in this case, not a silver chalice, but a school of coveted fish each up to two feet in length which make a beeline for Bermuda’s shallow bays.
 To bolster the fishermen’s fortitude are coolers swollen with Zip-locked rice and veggies and a couple of mullet already netted (the better to make a cauldron of chowder en route); cartons of orange juice along with bottles of far more substantial beverages; bread, beer, pockets of Starburst candy, and a Hemingway-esque hoard of fishing gear, nets, lines, and lures, all stowed neatly aboard Lamb’s trusty 26-foot vessel, Sunday’s Ride, for the four-day sleep-out on Mangrove Bay.
 “It’s a little holiday,” shrugs Lamb, in his baseball cap, stubble and bare feet.
 “We got enough food to go to America,” chuckles Foggo.

 I join them on one morning’s expedition, when the trio appears none the worse for wear after a rough night of Dark ’n’ Stormies at Sandys Boat Club.
 Apparently, someone had the courageous plan to check the nets at midnight, and everyone ended up in the drink.Angular cranes sweep across the turquoise glass of Mangrove Bay as Lamb and Foggo, who sleep on board with the chowder and iced mullet during these West End sojourns, putter over to the dock to pick us up.